lucasfini/Gallery/README.md

         Gallery ims = (Gallery) findViewById(R.id.gallery);
         sImage = (ImageView) findViewById(R.id.imageView);

+        // Spacing Between images.
         ims.setSpacing(1);

+          //Moves Images to the bottom.
+        ims.setY(1550);

         // TODO 1.4 Create ImageAdaptor class which extends BaseAdaptor.
 This will work as a bridge between AdapterView and the data source that gets imputed. final ImageAdapter gImageAdapter= new ImageAdapter(this);